A Primer on Investing in Gold

 That's the main difference between a trust and a paper gold ETF — both are going to reflect the price of gold to the upside and the downside, but one does so through various financial instruments, and one does so by owning physical gold on a one-to-one basis relative to the units of the trust that are out.

-And then there are leveraged gold funds — and we won't get into them too deeply — that allow you to reflect two times the price of gold to the upside or downside, for example.
-Obviously, they are more risky and meant to be used more in the short-term because the time value of money is such that to generate that leverage, it doesn't necessarily work out over the longer-term.
+And then there are leveraged gold funds — and we won't get into them too deeply — that allow you to reflect two times the price of gold to the upside or downside.
+Obviously, they are more risky and meant to be used more in the short-term because the time value of money is such that to generate that leverage the fund doesn’t track the gold price over time.

-There are also gold ETFs that own actual gold and silver mining stocks.
+There are also gold ETFs that own gold mining stocks.
 There are various gold ETFs out there that focus on different sub-sectors of the gold market.
-The Van Eck Gold Miners (NYSE: GDX) focuses on gold producers, shile the Van Eck Junior Gold Miners (NYSE: GDXJ) holds junior gold miners, which include smaller gold mining companies and even some that are not even producing yet.
+The Van Eck Gold Miners (NYSE: GDX) focuses on gold producers, for example.
+While the Van Eck Junior Gold Miners (NYSE: GDXJ) holds junior gold miners, which include smaller gold mining companies and even some that are not even producing yet.

 All these things have various levels of risk.
-Owning a trust that owns actual gold is much different than owning an ETF that tracks tiny gold and silver stocks, for example.
-And we have different products run by different editors that focus on different things.
+Owning a trust that owns actual gold is much different than owning an ETF that tracks tiny gold stocks, for example.
+And so we have different products run by different editors that focus on different things.
 You might find a gold ETF like GLD or a gold ETF that tracks large gold producers in my monthly service called Foundational Profits, for example.
 Whereas you wouldn't find that in the publications that Gerardo writes, like Junior Resource Monthly, because he focuses just on individual stocks and just on the smaller end of the spectrum, which carries more risk.
-You can see his latest gold stock video here.
 So that's how we think about that as a publishing company.

-There are different classes or sub-sectors of gold and silver stocks, just as there are in other sectors of the market.
+There are different classes or sub-sectors of gold stocks, just as there are in other sectors of the market.

 The biggest and safest are gold royalty companies.
 Those are companies that don't produce gold and they don't own the mines.
 Instead, they have helped fund mines earlier in their life in exchange for some percentage of what the mine produces, either the right to buy some of that gold at a fixed price or just a straight up percentage of the profits that the mine generates over its life.